RedPitaya/Documentation/appsFeatures/examples/acquisition/acqRF-exm3.rst

     writeline(RP,'ACQ:RST');
     writeline(RP,'ACQ:DEC 4');

+    % For short triggering signals set the length of internal debounce filter in us (minimum of 1 us) writeline(RP,'ACQ:TRIG:EXT:DEBouncerUs 500');

     % Set trigger delay to 0 samples
     % 0 samples delay sets trigger to center of the buffer